lawnjelly/godot-lportal/README.md

 _Feel free to leave suggestions / feature requests on the issue tracker, especially regarding ease of use._

 ## Current status
+8 March 2020 - I've identified a breaking bug in the DOB visibility caused by the assumptions from the data coming from godot.
+It turns out when DOBs are hidden I can't retrieve their position etc from the Godot node, so I'm having to change the API for DOBs and dynamic lights so you pass the position manually each update.
+I've tested and this works, I just have to polish this up more before pushing to the repository here.

+So for now if you are testing I would advise not using the DOB functionality, and just not culling your DOBs for now (aside from for the camera, which should work fine).
+I should have the fixed version finished in the not too distant future.

-As everything is now basically working, I am currently working on a small demo / test first person shooter game.
+I am currently working on a small demo / test first person shooter game.
 This is helping me find bugs / add usability features as I go.

 Note I'm also currently rewriting the Godot 2d GLES renderer in core, so that has to take priority until it is working.